ROBERT DIKEN

 SIMON KELLER

-Simon lives with his wife Christy, a teacher of theater and son Max in Flemington, New Jersey
+He lives with his wife Christy, a teacher of theater and son Max in Flemington, New Jersey.

 JOHN MARRON